bbcdabao/bbcdabao/README.md

 Here are a few projects I've worked on:

 ### Project 1: [componentsbrz](https://github.com/bbcdabao/componentsbrz)
-- Description: A brief description of what the project does.
+- Description: I call it the component experimental field, which contains some interesting example and springboot component, which will continue to be added later..
-- Technologies: Python, Flask, PostgreSQL
+- Technologies: java, springboot, Node.js, JavaScript, websocket

 Feel free to check out my repositories and connect with me.
 I’m always open to collaborating on interesting projects and ideas.
 Thanks for visiting my profile!